Product returns: How digital shelf analytics can cut the cost

 Ensure accurate product information

-When it comes to the digital shelf, your products could be misrepresented by something as simple as a single missing letter or digit.
+Your products could be misrepresented by something as simple as a single missing letter or digit.
 This might sound like a small issue, but it can have significant implications for your customers.
 For example, a misplaced decimal point when buying a steel girder can leave your customers with an unusable product.
 If that girder is part of a larger construction project, it could mean substantial delays and mounting costs.

 Why is this information inaccurate in the first place?
 Unfortunately, the nature of the digital shelf means these things happen.
 Decimal points can slip.
 Numbers or words can disappear entirely.
 That’s why you need eyes and ears across all your channels, to tell you what’s wrong, and what you need to do to fix it.
-Creating and syndicating product content is only part of the equation.
-Digital shelf analytics software ensures your product information stays accurate and consistent across all your channels so you can avoid returns piling up.

 Maintain brand consistency

 Product information is your number one sales tool on the digital shelf.
-However, that doesn’t mean that your branding should take a back seat.
+However, that doesn’t mean your branding should take a back seat.
 Whether you’re trying to attract new customers or keep existing ones, ensuring your brand is consistent across all your online sales channels is essential to winning on the digital shelf.

 Keep an eye on prices

 If you are selling your products through multiple digital shelf channels and marketplaces, the prices of your products sold via these resellers may have fluctuated without you knowing.
 Price consistency can be a huge factor in how consumers perceive products.
-If your price point has a wide variance, it can be hard to get potential customers to trust your products enough to hit the buy button.
-And, if they do purchase and then see the price lower on another site, they are much more likely to return their purchase.

 DSA software can automatically analyze prices across your omnichannel digital shelf, helping you stay completely up-to-date on pricing.
 That way, once you become aware of any price increases or decreases, you can react accordingly.
 Since managing these updates by hand can be time-consuming and subject to costly human errors, many brands, manufacturers, and retailers rely on product information management software as their single source of truth.
 PIM software with built-in DSA capabilities can help you make changes effectively, efficiently, and accurately.